NixOS/nix.dev/source/tutorials/callpackage.md

 :::{note}
 The resulting attribute set is now recursive (by the keyword `rec`).
-That is, attribute values can refer to names from within the same attribute.
+That is, attribute values can refer to names from within the same attribute set.
 :::

 `override` passes `audience` to the original function in `hello.nix` - it *overrides* whatever arguments have been passed in the original `callPackage` that produced the derivation `hello`.